Perioral dermatitis - causes, symptoms and 7 tips on what you can do about it

 1 What is perioral dermatitis?

 Perioral dermatitis is a chronic inflammatory skin condition.
 As the name suggests, the condition occurs in the perioral area.
 In other words, around the mouth.
-It most commonly affects young women between the ages of 20 and 30.
+Young women between the ages of 20 and 30 are most commonly affected.
 The fact that it mainly affects women also suggests a hormonal cause, although this has not yet been proven.
 Even though perioral dermatitis is a rather stubborn condition, it is not contagious.
 This does not mean that it is not stressful for those affected.
 This makes it all the more important for me to provide information about correct and, above all, supportive skin care.

 perioral dermatitis